FunnyWolf/Viper/docs/en/blog/intelligent_epoch_ai_large_model_driven_red_team_attack_techniques.md

 The RAG direction is an important way for large models to be applied in actual production.
 In addition to the above implementation based on vector databases, GraphRAG based on graph data has better effects in some fields recently.

 ## GraphRAG
-<font style="color:rgb(44, 44, 54);">The main differences between GraphRAG and RAG based on vector databases are:</font>
+The main differences between GraphRAG and RAG based on vector databases are:

-<font style="color:rgb(44, 44, 54);">Data Structure: GraphRAG uses a graph database as the underlying data storage, which can better capture the complex correlations between data.</font>
+Data Structure: GraphRAG uses a graph database as the underlying data storage, which can better capture the complex correlations between data.

-<font style="color:rgb(44, 44, 54);">Query Ability: Due to the support of graph databases for efficient path finding, subgraph matching and other operations, GraphRAG may perform better when dealing with tasks that require understanding context relationships.</font>
+Query Ability: Due to the support of graph databases for efficient path finding, subgraph matching and other operations, GraphRAG may perform better when dealing with tasks that require understanding context relationships.

-<font style="color:rgb(44, 44, 54);">Information Fusion: In the generation stage, in addition to considering the retrieved relevant documents as in traditional RAG, GraphRAG can also consider the relevant nodes and their connections retrieved from the graph, thereby providing richer background information for the generation process.</font>
+Information Fusion: In the generation stage, in addition to considering the retrieved relevant documents as in traditional RAG, GraphRAG can also consider the relevant nodes and their connections retrieved from the graph, thereby providing richer background information for the generation process.

 > Most of the red team-related intelligence is structural information and there is a correlation between information.
 Therefore, graphrag is more effective in the intelligence analysis field than RAG based on vector search or inverted index.
 As shown in the following figure, this is the effect after storing the relevant port, vulnerability, alarm and other information of multiple IPs using a graph database.
 >

 ![](img\intelligent_epoch_ai_large_model_driven_red_team_attack_techniques\11.webp)

-# <font style="color:rgb(44, 44, 54);">Function calling</font>
+# Function calling
 Function calling refers to the ability of large language models to interact with external systems or services through predefined interfaces.
 Through function calling, the model can access databases, call APIs, and perform computational tasks.
 Function calling is one of the core capabilities of building agents.
 The following is OpenAI's description of the Function calling process.

 ![](img\intelligent_epoch_ai_large_model_driven_red_team_attack_techniques\12.webp)